"The Easy Way to Get Your Best UK Mortgage"

 It can be very tempting to borrow the maximum your mortgage lender will allow you.
 The monthly repayments won’t be cheap but, with interest rates at a historically modest level, they shouldn’t present too much of a burden.

-Expect the unexpected
+Expect the Unexpected

 But interest rates can change and so can your circumstances, turning a monthly payment that used to be perfectly affordable into a problem that keeps you awake at night.

-In may be 10 years since most people were paying double-digit annual interest on their mortgage, and hopefully we won’t see rates that high for a long time to come
+In may be 10 years since most people were paying double-digit annual interest on their mortgage, and hopefully we won’t see rates that high for a long time to come.

 But no-one knows for certain what direction the economy will take in the future.

-So it’s essential to plan for the worst.
 Taking a fixed-rate mortgage may protect you for a few years, but when your deal ends, you could face a very nasty shock.

 Even if interest rates don’t rise significantly, what if your own situation deteriorates?